 Ubuntu has a default firewall module, but it is disabled after installation.
-It also comes with a configuration tool called Uncomplicated Firewall (UFW) which can be used to manage firewall apps.
+It also comes with an Uncomplicated Firewall (UFW) configuration tool, which can be used to manage firewall apps.

 The user-friendly tool allows system admins to manage the Ubuntu firewall module.
 You can use UFW to enable and manage firewall rules and disable it if it’s already enabled.